MBSck/ppdmod/notes.md

 [] Check what FOV is neede, automatically calculate it for highest wl?

 ## To-Do
+[] Look up parallelisation
+[] Drop ifs for parallelisation
+- Instead of if, multiply result with 0 instead of return or break [] SIMDI Instructions for faster code?
+GPU coding?
 [] Ignore errors at some point, or warnings that is
 [] Finish rework of model.py and implement tests
 [] Make tests that compare fluxes to real values (e.g., Jozsef's code see flux values)